-Seamlessly cross platform games developer adds technical heavyweight to
+Seamlessly cross platform games developer adds technical heavyweight to senior team

 Dominique took the time to answer a few questions: